Operational Support Command Land: Fire Support Command

-1 Civil-military Interaction Command
+Communications and Engagement Command

-The 1 Civil-Military Cooperation Command (1 Civiel en Militair Interactiecommando) is based in Apeldoorn, and is specialised in various forms of interactions between the army and non-military parties, such as local populations and NGOs.
-The command is specialisied in the following disciplines:
+The Communicatie en Engagement Commando (formerly the 1 Civil-military Interaction Command) is based in Apeldoorn.
+It specialises in various forms of interactions between the army and non-military parties, such as local populations and NGOs, and psychological operations.
+It received its new name on 1 March 2026.
+It originated as the CIMIC Battalion, which became the Civil-Military Interaction Command in October 2013.
+The command, under a lieutenant-colonel, specialises in the following disciplines: